-Road rage can affect any driver.
-So what is road rage anyway?
-It is defined by Webster’s Dictionary as “a motorist’s uncontrolled anger… expressed in aggressive or violent behavior”.
-Road rage can afflict any driver.
-It’s an intensified response to all the little annoyances that accompany a daily commute or a lengthy road trip.
+Road rage can effect any driver.
+You’re already late for work, your toddler’s screaming, the radio won’t stop playing commercials: it’s an intensified response to all the little annoyances that accompany a daily commute or a lengthy road trip.
 Often it’s in response to bad drivers who are causing additional irritation to the average drivers who are stuck in traffic with them.
 The first step to dealing with road rage is recognizing that it can happen to anyone.

 Regardless of how they are driving, don’t engage them.
 Even good drivers can be tempted to not let a road raging driver merge into their lane, honk at them, or flash their lights.
 This sort of engagement with drivers suffering from road rage only makes a bad situation worse.
 The best thing you can do is stay out of their way and be a friendly and courteous driver.
 Don’t respond to any of their negative actions and do your best to remove yourself from the situation.

-- Take a deep breath.
-You’ve probably heard this one before, but it’s still good advice.
+- Take a deep breath: You’ve probably heard this one before, but it’s still good advice.
 A couple deep breaths do actually help calm you down.
 It also requires you to take a moment and pause, which can give your brain enough time to see that what you’re really mad about isn’t going to be the end of the world.

-- Plan ahead.
-We often become frustrated while driving because we’re in a hurry.
+- Plan ahead: We often become frustrated while driving because we’re in a hurry.
 Don’t be.
 Plan your day so that you leave in plenty of time to get where you’re going.
 That way, there’s no need to rush and you won’t be so quick to get angry at the guy driving five miles per hour under the speed limit.

 If their behavior is bad enough that you are in fear for your personal safety, you’re justified in notifying the police.
 If the driver brandishes a weapon, particularly a firearm, get out of the way.
 If necessary, get off the highway and head for a populated place.
 Be sure to call the police and, ideally, have them meet you at your destination or somewhere along the route.
 When it comes to road rage and bad drivers, don’t take chances.